How To Build The Perfect Golf Swing

-We talk a lot about producing a good sequence in the back swing, which is achieved when the arms are doing a good job of maintaining what we call, “a good structure.”
+We talk a lot about producing a good sequence in the back swing, which is achieved when the essay writers are doing a good job of maintaining what we call, “a good structure.”
 Your obvious next question is…”what is a good structure Piers.”
 A good structure is the ability to move your arms around your body, without having them move in a direction that influences the body, club shaft or club face, in a negative way.

 One way to achieve this is by using the Tour Striker Smart Ball positioned between the forearms.
 It allows you to create a good sequence, which in-turn creates good clubface control by not letting the clubface over rotate.
 It also puts the club on a really good plane.

 Here’s a good tip when using the Tour Striker Smart Ball – Make sure that you don’t create too much tension in your arms by squeezing the ball too tight to keep it in place.
 This might take some practice, but a good rule of thumb is to treat it like it’s an egg. ??